Neuroendocrine Cancer ‘Natter’ Support Groups

 “Because there’s nothing more comforting than someone who actually gets it.
 Really gets it”.

-Our groups are facilitated by a fellow patient or family member, Neuroendocrine Cancer UK staff or ambassador, Neuroendocrine Cancer Clinical Nurse Specialist and / or cancer support centre staff member (the latter dependent on venue).
+Our groups are facilitated by a fellow patient or family member, Neuroendocrine Cancer UK staff or ambassador, Clinical Nurse Specialist and / or cancer support centre staff member (the latter dependent on venue).

-In accordance with NCUK’s guidance – each group agrees its own format and frequency – and is run as informally or formally as group members agree.
+In accordance with our guidance, each group agrees its own format and frequency and is run as informally or formally as group members agree.